 The muscle-relaxer I like best is methocarbomal (trade name Robaxin), which is a central muscle relaxant used to treat skeletal muscle spasms.
 You either know or have heard how back problems often go into painful "spasms" - dogs are no different.
 That's why a muscle relaxer - and especially one that targets skeletal muscle spasms HAVE to be an integral part of the medication regime.Gabapentin

 Gabapentin (brand name Neurontin for humans).
 It was originally developed as an anti-epileptic medication, but like many medications, it can have many other applications.
 It is ALSO used for painful neuropathy, and frequently for RLS (restless leg syndrome).
 It helps to calm/quiet the nervous system.
 It supposedly also helps with pain control and might help in lessening the necessity for large amounts of narcotic pain medication.
 Christine Edwards swears that it made a BIG difference in her Dachshund Peanut when she experienced a back problem.
-If I ever have another Dachshund with a back problem, I'm going to make sure that this medication is included in the treatment.

 HOWEVER, although I’ve never heard of a dog having a bad reaction to this medication, it seems fairly common for it to cause severe reactions in humans.
 Such severe reactions can range from severe, uncontrollable vomiting to swelling of the face and hands, plus severe body rash.
 IF you use this drug for your dog, monitor him closely – especially after the first few doses.
 If he has a reaction, discontinue use and contact your vet.
 There are other medications on the market (some in the same family as Gabapentin, others in a different family of drugs) which are used for the nervous system and the vet might be able to substitute one of those.
 But research them carefully, how they work, and what the side effects might be.

 The recovery period depends upon many things – exactly what the problem was (ie strained nerve, calcification, rupture, etc), how severe it was (total paralysis, pain when moving), how well you can keep the dog from straining his/her back during the recovery period (further strain is going to be a setback), and other things.
+I've seen recovery periods of days, and some of months.

 Environment – you HAVE to make sure the dog is not allowed to run around, go up or down stairs/steps, or jump.
 The dog has to stay quiet and let the spine heal.
 If you confine the dog (hopefully using an x-pen instead of a create) PLEASE, please, please, remember that a steroidal anti-inflammatory is going to make the dog very thirsty and make him pee a LOT.
 Especially if he was given a shot of dexamethasone.
 Be considerate and anticipate this.
 Use an x-pen folded down in size to a large crate, and do put newspapers/pee pads in it (more about that in Sparky's story).
 If your dog is NOT used to being in a crate - it could be extremely stressful for him to have to pee on the bedding.
-We never crated our Beagle when she had spells with her disc problem, simply babygated her in the kitchen.
+We never crated our Beagle (or any dog with a back problem) when she had spells with her disc problem, simply babygated her in the kitchen.

 Spinal Problems REQUIRE RAMPS (not just Doggy Steps)